staker4/experimental/README.md

 # experimental
-Repository used for personnale experiments
+Repository used for personnal experiments.